So God created man in His own image; He created him in the image of God; He created them male and female.

 Being that God created us in His image (Genesis 1:27, Genesis 2:7), a spiritual temperament can best be defined as a spiritual genetic code or God's imprint upon each of us.
-The conception of a child involves three entities; mother, father, and the Creator.
+The conception of a child involves three entities; the mother, the father, and the Creator.
 The mother and father determine our physical DNA and God's input in our spiritual DNA; our spiritual temperament.

 Like the Trinity; Father, Son, and the Holy Spirit, we are also a trinity.
 Spirit, soul, and body.
 We are a spirit that has a soul that lives in a body.
 As each person’s body is the same, yet unique (everyone's body parts are placed in accordance, but we each are unique), so is it with our soul; the emotional, thinking, and willful part of each of us.
-Each person thinks and acts differently and have different desires.
+Each person thinks and acts differently and has different desires.
 The spiritual temperament is the building block of our soul.
 I will explain each temperament and why it is important to know yours and how it can help you understand yourself, and others with whom you have a relationship.
 And more importantly, how temperaments are essential to understand the schemes the evil one uses against us in all our relationships, especially with God.

-Introvert, loner, great thinker, genius-prone, very artistic and creative, often found alone in thought, a perfectionistic, slow-paced, great understanding of tasks and systems, a critical and challenging mind, and seeing both the pitfalls and the end results of a project undertaken.
+Introvert, loner, great thinker, genius-prone, very artistic and creative, often found alone in thought, perfectionistic, slow-paced, great understanding of tasks and systems, critical and challenging mind, and seeing both the pitfalls and the end results of a project undertaken.

 Good at decisions and responsibilities in known areas, very good leadership abilities.
-They adhere to the rules and they need very little control over the lives and behavior of others.
+They adhere to the rules, and they need very little control over the lives and behavior of others.

-Rigid, inflexible, sensitive to failure, fear of the unknown, fear of failure, apt to be a rebel and procrastinate.
+Rigid, inflexible, sensitive to failure, fear of the unknown, fear of failure, apt to be a rebel, and procrastinate.

 Very faithful, loyal friend, and self-sacrificing.
 Their feelings run deep and tender (even though they lack the ability to express these feelings).
 They easily empathize with others and can make very deep commitments.

 They dissect the past with theoretical “what ifs,” i.e., “what if” they'd had given me flowers, or said, "I love you," back, I would feel loved; “what if” I were prettier, more handsome, smarter, they would love me more.
-Also, they are critical of others, angry, cruel, vengeful, emotional, rarely tell people how they feel, have a low self-image, and are sensitive to rejection from deep relationships.
+Also, they are critical of others, angry, cruel, vengeful, and emotional, rarely tell people how they feel, have a low self-image, and are sensitive to rejection from deep relationships.
 The loss of a deep relationship (even by death) is devastating to them

 Being open, friendly, confident, outgoing, optimistic, tough-minded, task-oriented, perfectionistic with a good mind for envisioning new projects, and an extrovert of a highly selective nature.